SubhaV2/ChatBot/README.md

 # ChatBot
-A simple Chat Bot  made with Python
+A simple Chat Bot  made in Python